-The visible elements of the solar facility will consist of new PV arrays, transofrmers and inverters, up to seven weather stations, an O&M facility, a new substation and a short transmission line, and security fencing surrounding the project.
+The visible elements of the solar facility will consist of new PV panel arrays, transformers and inverters, weather stations, an O&M facility, a new substation, a short transmission line, and security fencing surrounding the project.

-The project will be a noticeable change in the landscape, converting approximately 769.9 acres of agricultural fields into solar production.
-Although the change will be noticeable, there are other existing infrastructure features in the landscape including gravel roads, transmission and distribution lines, and substations.
-The project will be immediately adjacent to an existing substation and pump station facilities that have long operated in the area.
+The solar arrays area will be the greatest visual impact and be the most noticeable change in the landscape, converting approximately 267 acres of fields into solar production.
+Although the change will be noticeable, there are other existing infrastructure features in the landscape including gravel roads and the power plant with supporting infrastructure.
+The project will be immediately adjacent to Otter Tail's Solway Combustion Turbine Generating Station that has been operating in the area since 2003.
 How an individual viewer perceives the change from a field of corn to a field of solar panels depends, in part, on how a viewer perceives solar panels.
 Will the viewer consider the harvesting of solar energy to be like harvesting crops or will the viewer see an agricultural use be replaced by an industrial use?

-For residents outside the project vicinity and for others with low viewer sensitivity, such as travelers along U.S. Highway 59 N, aesthetic impacts are anticipated to be minimal.
-For these viewers, the solar panels would be relatively difficult to see due to fencing and vegetation, or would be visible for a very short period.
-For residents in the project vicinity and for others with high viewer sensitivity traveling on local roads in the project vicinity, such as 180th Street SE, aesthetic impacts are anticipated to be moderate to significant.
+For residents outside the project vicinity and for others with low viewer sensitivity, such as those traveling on Lammers Road NW or Thoren Drive NW in the north-eastern corner, aesthetic impacts are anticipated to be minimal.
+For these viewers, the solar panels would be relatively difficult to see due to fencing and vegetation or would be visible for a very short period.
+For residents in the project vicinity and for others with high viewer sensitivity traveling on local roads in the project vicinity, such as Centerline Road NW, aesthetic impacts are anticipated to be moderate to significant.

-Current fields of corn, soybeans, and winter wheat will be replaced with acres of solar panels.
-Panels will have a relatively low profile, when level to the ground they will be 5 to 8 feet tall, with a maximum height of 9-12 feet off the ground at maximum tilt.
-Construction of the new 1.3 acre project substation, the associated transmission line and the 1 acre O&M facility will also present new visual impacts.
-The collector pole and dead-end structure will support aboveground conductors within the substation and is expected to be approxomately 95 feet tall, depending on final design.
-The O&M facility will include a SCADA system an area for maintaining and storing equipment and a parking lot.
-The project's 115 kV transmission line will be a short line, less than 1,500 feet in length.
-The nearest residence is approximately 500 feet from the project transmission line.
-In addition, an existing 115 kV transmission line is presently located adjacent to the project area.
+Current land uses - pasture and hay, deciduous forest, and cultivated crops - will be replaced with solar infrastructure.
+Solar panels will occupy 55 percent of the project area and have a relatively low profile, with a maximum height of 12 feet off the ground at maximum tilt.
+57 Construction of the new 0.6 acre substation, the associated transmission line, the 0.5 acre O&M facility, and the project fencing will also present new visual impacts.
+The project's 115 kV transmission line will be a short line, less than 500 feet in length to connect to existing interconnection facilities.
+In addition, the project will export power using the existing 115 kV transmission line that currently runs across the southern border of the project area.